posko/posko/README.md

 These variables are based on rails defaults and seed data.
 Change it according to your needs.

 # Mobile App?
 We don't have it yet.
-But you can develop your own Android/iOS app
+But you can develop your own Android/iOS app with our APIs

 # Desktop App
   [Posko Electron](https://github.com/neume/posko-electron) is now on its way.
 This is the first attempt to bring posko on desktops